1198 Director, Student Resource Center

 1. Develops and maintains effective working relationships with community support organizations and leaders from underrepresented communities by networking and developing new relationships.

-2. Oversees the budget for the Multicultural Programming unit and allocates funds for programs and initiatives in alignment with departmental priorities.
+2. Oversees the budget for the Student Resource Center unit and allocates funds for programs and initiatives in alignment with departmental priorities.

-3. Promotes the recruitment and retention of multicultural students for leadership of campus student organizations by showcasing student academic, scholarly, social, and civic achievements in Multicultural Resource Center (MRC) marketing and promotional materials.
+3. Promotes the recruitment and retention of students for leadership of campus student organizations by showcasing student academic, scholarly, social, and civic achievements in Student Resource Center marketing and promotional materials.

-4. Helps to enhance the University experience for all students, with emphasis on underrepresented and historically marginalized groups, by advertising and assisting student organizations in developing sustainable cross-cultural activities, resolutions, and ongoing initiatives such as study groups, homecoming partnerships, and community service projects.
+4. Helps to enhance the University experience for students from all different backgrounds by advertising and assisting student organizations in developing cultural activities, resolutions, and ongoing initiatives such as study groups, homecoming partnerships, and community service projects.

 5. Encourages increased historical and cultural awareness of students, faculty, staff, and the local community by initiating, planning, and coordinating annual occurrences such as LGBTQ+ History Month, African American Heritage Month, Hispanic Heritage Month, Native American Heritage Month, Asian American Heritage Month, and the King Holiday Celebration.

-6. Enhances the multicultural experience, retention, and academic opportunities of students by managing the Multicultural Resource Center and the attraction of the entire student body.
+6. Enhances the cultural experience, retention, and academic opportunities of students from all different backgrounds by managing the Student Resource Center and the attraction of the entire student body.

-7. Establishes the viability of the Office of Multicultural Programs by effectively supervising the staff and student employees, advising on the progress of the MRC, compiling, organizing, and analyzing data on student retention programming, maintaining fiscal integrity, and preparing various reports.
+7. Establishes the viability of the Student Resource Center by effectively supervising the staff and student employees, advising on the progress of the Center, compiling, organizing, and analyzing data on student retention programming, maintaining fiscal integrity, and preparing various reports.

-8. Teaches courses, including University Foundations and / or Communications, for first-time new in college underrepresented and marginalized student groups.
+8. Teaches courses, including University Foundations and / or Communications, for first-time new in college students from all different backgrounds.

-9. Facilitates a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds and maintains an ongoing working knowledge of the meaning of the terms in the LGBTQ community.
+9. Facilitates a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds and maintains an ongoing working knowledge the meaning of community.

-10. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Assistant Vice President for Multicultural Services.
+10. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Assistant Vice President for Student Affairs.

 11. Contributes to the overall success of the Division of Student Affairs by performing all other duties as assigned.